The first printed folio map of North America and the most iconic American chart of the 16th century.

 Multiple large rivers extend inland from the Gulf of California, several linking to mountain ranges.
 The most noteworthy is the Rio Coromara at the northern end of the Gulf, which extends into what will later become Arizona and New Mexico, only to culminate in a large lake surrounded by seven villages or settlements.
 The general area is labeled ‘CEUOLA’; an annotation to the left of the villages refers to these as the ‘seven cities’ (‘Septem Citta’).

-Most popular writers claim De Niza reported gold in Cibola.
+Most famous writers claim De Niza reported gold in Cibola.
 However, his original report says nothing about gold (De Jode’s annotation reads: “Marcus Nizza asserts that the Province of the Seven Cities is very noble”).
-Nonetheless, conquistadors in Mexico City were excited by his news and assumed Cibola would be as wealthy as the great cities of the newly-conquered Aztec empire.
-This assumption stimulated a frenzy of expeditions, none successful in penetrating deep enough inland to locate any hidden cities.
+Nonetheless, conquistadors in Mexico City were excited by his news and assumed Cibola would be as wealthy as the great cities of the newly conquered Aztec empire.
+This assumption stimulated a frenzy of expeditions, none successful in penetrating deep enough inland to locate any hidden towns.
 In 1540, De Niza led Coronado’s army back to Cibola, but he became the scapegoat when Cibola had no golden cities, just numerous villages built in adobe.

 Coronado’s soldiers accused De Niza of being a liar.
 However, the allure of such myths and the lust for treasure led to renewed pushes inland, which provided fresh data, however spurious, for cartographers.
 De Jode’s chart is only the second time in history that Cibola is shown on the shores of an inland lake and with a direct reference to De Niza’s ‘noble’ observations marked on the map (the only earlier example being Richard Hakluyt’s map of 1587).